1980 Atlantic hurricane season: Tropical Storm Hermine

 A tropical wave exited the west coast of Africa on September 11 and tracked westward with minimal development until reaching the Caribbean Sea.
 By September 20, a low-level circulation had developed and the system was then classified as Tropical Depression Eleven, while located almost midway between Panama and Jamaica.
 While heading almost due westward, the depression steadily intensified, becoming Tropical Storm Hermine on September 21, 18 hours after forming.
 Later on September 21, the storm passed only 5 mi offshore of Honduras.
 Hermine curved west-northwestward and nearly strengthened into a hurricane before landfall in northern British Honduras (present-day Belize) on September 22.
 After crossing the Yucatán Peninsula, Hermine emerged into the Bay of Campeche on the following day.

-Once again, the storm intensified to near hurricane strength, though Hermine made landfall near Coatzacoalcos, Veracruz, Mexico on September 24.
+Once again, the storm intensified to near hurricane strength, though Hermine made landfall in Mexico near Coatzacoalcos, Veracruz, on September 24.
 After moving inland, the storm steadily weakened while tracking south-southwestward toward the Pacific Ocean.
 However, by early on September 26, Hermine dissipated near the southwestern coast of Mexico.
 In Mexico, many areas reported at least 10 in of precipitation, while a few locations experienced more than 30 in of rain.
 As a result of torrential rainfall, at least 30 fatalities occurred, with dozens more missing, and leaving 25,000 homeless.
 Additionally, landslides triggered by Hermine in Guatemala killed at least eight people.

 Hurricane Ivan

 In late September, a cold-core low persisted off the coast of Portugal, moving southwestward.
 The system gradually developed tropical characteristics as it turned northwestward and executed a loop near the Azores.
 Eventually, the system organized enough to be designated as a tropical depression on October 4, while just east of the Azores.
 Shortly thereafter, the depression intensified into Tropical Storm Ivan.
 However, the National Hurricane Center did not initiate advisories on Ivan until late on October 5.
 Ivan moved largely in tandem with the upper-level low above it, while its southwest movement was caused by a building ridge to its north.
 Late on October 5, an eye developed, and Ivan was upgraded to a hurricane on the following day.

 It de-accelerated as the ridge to its north weakened, and 18 hours after becoming a hurricane, Ivan peaked with winds of 105 mph (165 km/h).
 Between October 6 and October 7, Ivan executed a tight loop, followed by a motion to the west-northwest.
 Ultimately, the intensity did not change for about 90 hours.
 During that time, the eye fluctuated occasionally as the convection waxed and waned.
 On October 9, Ivan turned to the north in advance of an approaching cold front and extratropical storm, while slowly weakening as it accelerated over cooler waters of the far northern Atlantic Ocean.
-By October 12, the cold front absorbed Ivan, which was about 665 miles (1,070 km) west of Ireland.
+By October 12, the cold front absorbed Ivan, which was about 665 mi (1,070 km) west of Ireland.